vhive-serverless/vHive/docs/quickstart_guide.md

 This guide describes how to set up an _N_-node vHive serverless cluster with Firecracker MicroVMs.
 See [here][github-toc] to learn where to find table of contents.

-To see how to setup a single node cluster with stock-only or gVisor, see [Developer's guide](developers_guide.md).
+To see how to set up a single node cluster with stock-only or gVisor, see [Developer's guide](developers_guide.md).

 ## I. Host platform requirements
 ### 1. Hardware